SAP-archive/bot-connector/README.md

 #### Receive a message

-The Bot Connector posts on your connector's endpoint each time a new message arrives from a channel.
+The Bot Connector posts on the endpoint stored with the connector each time a new message arrives from a channel.
 * a new message is received by Bot Connector
 * the message is parsed by the corresponding service
 * the message is saved in MongoDB
-* the message is post to the connector endpoint
+* the message is post to the bot endpoint

 ![BotConnector-Receive](https://cdn.cai.tools.sap/bot-connector/flow-1.png)